adcloud/clojure-intro-workshop/README.md

 - Make sure you have [leiningen](http://leiningen.org/) installed.
 - Checkout the project.
 - In the project folder run `lein deps`.
-	- it should install all the dependencies.
+	- It should install all the dependencies.
-	- you can start a interactive repl with `lein repl`.
+	- You can start a interactive repl with `lein repl`.